 Data sources and methodology

-All Canadian merchandise imports and exports recompiled according to the industry of origin.
-The term industry refers to a group of businesses that produce the same or similar products.
+Canadian merchandise import and export data are recompiled according to the industry of origin.
+The term "industry" refers to a group of businesses that produce the same or similar products.
 These groups are defined by the NAICS codes.
 For example, the industry group 3361 comprises establishments primarily engaged in manufacturing motor vehicles.
 Establishments that manufacture chassis and then assemble complete motor vehicles (including truck cab and chassis assemblies) and those that only manufacture motor vehicle chassis are both classified in this industry group.

 This methodology does not apply.